A62 motorway (Greece)

 The A62 motorway, also known as the Hymettus Ring Road (Περιφερειακός Υμηττού), and formerly signed as the A64 motorway until 2024, is a branch of the A6 motorway in the Attiki Odos motorway network.
 It is named after the Hymettus mountain range, which it partly encircles.

-The motorway serves parts of eastern Athens, and planning is underway to extend it to the southern suburbs with a tunnel following Mount Hymettus to Elliniko, and it would ebd at Vouliagmenis Avenue.
+The motorway serves parts of eastern Athens, and planning is underway to extend it to the southern suburbs with a tunnel following Mount Hymettus to Elliniko, and it would end at Vouliagmenis Avenue.
 Another extension from the north-east end will extend further eastwards to the port of Rafina.

+Route

+The A62 motorway is an east–west motorway that forms part of the Attiki Odos toll motorway network, with the western half forming part of the outer ring road around Athens: the motorway currently runs between Papagou in the west and Pikermi in the east, connecting with the A6 and A621 motorways, as well as the EO89 and the Alimos–Katechaki Link Road.